kglw-dot-net/phase1/blog/_posts/a conversation with The King Gizzard professor.md

 ![image](https://user-images.githubusercontent.com/114916472/215664596-985ec6d3-0928-47eb-865b-1d2c96e2b124.png)

 _Growing up in Angelsea, Stu was a keen AFL player, and in 2004 captained a team that included future AFL champion Patrick Dangerfield.
-Stu is a relative of Angelsea club president Jamie Mackenzie, and so when they started their first women's team in 2022, King Gizzard and the Lizard Wizard became a sponsor._
+Stu is a relative of Angelsea club president Jamie Mackenzie, and so when they started their first women's team in 2022, King Gizzard and the Lizard Wizard became a sponsor.
+(Photo - ABC News: Jeremy Story Carter)_

 W.B.T.G.
 Slinger:
 With all that in mind, there's going to be a lot of international readers.
 I wondered if you could provide insight to the environmentalism of a millennial rock band from rural Victoria — where does it come from, or what does environmentalism mean to them?